[The Honorable Harry J. Anslinger - Our first Drug Czar]

 19 – CONCLUSIONS:

 It is this author’s sincere opinion that Victor Licata was innocent.
 Whatever else Victor Licata was, he was no murderer.
 This was no opinion conveniently derived in order to write a book, but a conclusion reached by happenstance while examining the evidence.
-For like so many others I believed that Victor was guilty and as long as the Medical Marihuana was not responsible for his actions, simply accept his actions as those of a deranged madman.
-It was only after learning that there was a serial axe murderer operating in the Tampa area during that my natural skepticism began to kick in and begin to question the established viewpoint.
+For like so many others I believed that Victor was guilty and as long as the Medical Marihuana was not responsible for his actions, and simply accept his actions as those of a deranged madman.
+It was only after learning that there was a serial axe murderer operating in the Tampa area that my natural skepticism began to kick in and begin to question the established viewpoint.

 Soon however, as I examined the evidence, that skepticism turned into pure shock.
 How could I have fallen for yet another of Harry Anslinger’s lies.
 I who have disproved so many Reefer Madness era lies, had fallen for the biggest one out there.
 And the evidence itself made it clear that I had.
 How would that Comedian Groucho Marx have stated it: “Lady, Half the Evidence was Fake, and the Other Half isn’t all that much better!”